Russians kill four and injure 11 in morning strike on Izmail, Odesa Oblast (updated)

 According to Campbell, in exchange for Beijing’s help, Russia has started giving China technologies it had not shared before, “in areas where previously they had been frankly reluctant to engage directly with China,” from submarines and aeronautical design to missile capabilities.

-Moreover, Reuters reported that Ukraine considers China to be the biggest problem due to the fact that most components in Russian weapons found on Ukrainian battlefields are of Chinese origin.
+Earlier, Reuters reported that Ukraine considers China to be the biggest problem due to the fact that most components in Russian weapons found on Ukrainian battlefields are of Chinese origin.

 He stated that Russia uses Chinese components in drones, surveillance systems, and even missiles.
 Moreover, some components are also supplied from the United States, the Netherlands, Japan, Switzerland, and other Western countries, despite sanctions.

 Vlasyuk stated that the European Union could increase its efforts to stop the flow of Western products to Russia.
-For example, also by taking measures against the Russian state nuclear energy corporation Rosatom.
+For example, by also taking measures against the Russian state nuclear energy corporation Rosatom.

 He mentioned that Rosatom is suspected of using its networks to supply the Russian military.
 However, European capitals are hesitant to act, given Russia’s significant role in the supply of nuclear power plants.